marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 d) Session full
 ----------------

-In the [LINK-->experiment parameters<---], you can set the total number of players.
+In the [LINK-->experiment parameters<---], you can set the total number of players allowed into your session.
 When this number has been reached, further participants cannot enter anymore.
 They receive the message:

 .. warning:: We have sufficient participants for this HIT.
 Unfortunately, you cannot participate at this time.
 Thank you for your understanding.